Phone: (609) 771-2746

 Miriam Lowi is from Montreal, Canada.
-Her B.A., in History and Economics, is from McGill University; her M.A. and Ph.D., in Politics, are from Princeton University.
+She holds a B.A. in History and Economics from McGill University; her M.A. and Ph.D. in Politics are from Princeton University.
 Her research and teaching interests are in Middle East Politics and the Comparative Political Economy of Development.
 She has written extensively on conflict over scarce water in the Middle East and oil and instability in Algeria.
 Currently, she is writing about Islam and Politics in the Arabian Gulf oil monarchies.
 Her major publications include:

 Oil Wealth and the Poverty of Politics: Algeria Compared (U.K.: Cambridge University Press, 2009; second edition, 2011)

 Water and Power: the Politics of a Scarce Resource in the Jordan River Basin, Cambridge University Press, 1993/95

 Environment and Security: Discourses and Practices, MacMillan/Palgrave, 2000 (with Brian Shaw)

 “Justice, Charity, and the Common Good: In Search of Islam in Gulf Oil Monarchies” Middle East Journal 2017